Owl-Boy/Notes/content/Notes/Weighted Automata as Formal Power Series.md

 f \langle\!\langle S \rangle\!\rangle = f(\epsilon)\epsilon + f(a)a + f(b)b + f(aa)aa+f(ab)ab \dots
 $$

-Now all of the functions discussed in [[Closure Properties of Rational functions]] can be interpreted as operations on the the set of power series.
+Now all of the functions discussed in [[Closure Properties of Recognizable functions]] can be interpreted as operations on the the set of power series.
 Like Addition and multiplication.

 ---
 # References